-- For Spotify open this Spotify PWA link.
+- For Spotify, open this Spotify PWA link.

 How to Use Progressive Web Apps (PWAs) on iPhone?

-Enabling Progressive Web Apps (PWAs) on your iPhone is not very easy as using on your Android phone.
+Enabling Progressive Web Apps (PWAs) on your iPhone is not very easy as using them on your Android phone.
 Still, we have made the best way to use this on your iPhone.

 Follow some simple steps to enable PWAs on your iPhone.
-Here we are taking an example of Financial Times App Website.
+Here we are taking an example of the Financial Times App Website.

 - Tap on sharing button icon and tap on Add to Home icon.

-- Now on the next screen, you can change the name that you want to save on home and click the add button.
+- Now on the next screen, you can change the name you want to save on home and click the add button.